 In 2007, when the mortgage crisis happened, the stock markets took another nosedive, almost to the bottom of the ocean.
 Giants companies went bankrupt overnight.
-Bear Sterns, Lehman Brothers and Washington Mutual were among the biggest.
+Bear Sterns, Lehman Brothers, and Washington Mutual were among the biggest.

 Fluctuations in the market can also occur on purpose due to trade wars, where governments impose trade restrictions and quotas on markets of other nations.
-At this time, the biggest stock market mover is the ongoing trade war between USA and China.
+At this time, the biggest stock market mover is the ongoing trade war between the USA and China.